h8r-dev/heighliner-website/docs/01-overview/intro.md

 - Dashboard UI which provides real-time view and interactive experience managing your stacks and apps.
 - Secure, integrated secret management.
 - Parallel, cacheable workflow execution.
-- Extensible core design to customize your own stack, plugin, etc.
+- Extensible core design to customize your own stacks and plugins.

 ## How Heighliner Works For